JacobeCode/Voice-Translator/README.md

 This branch contains work-in-progress implementation of TTS and EasyNMT linked togheter to work as translator with synthesise speech output.

+Available languages for input:
+- English
+- Polish
+- Spanish (only text output)

+- Code launch:

-To launch translation and synthesis from 'code level' solution, open `main_code_launch.py`. [only synthesis now]
+To launch translation and synthesis from 'code level' solution, open `main_code_launch.py`.
+At the top of the code, you can find settings for program.
+Currently use:
+- for input text pass string in `settings.text_to_translate = ""`
+- for language from we translate pass language abbreviation in `settings.language_source = ''`
+- for target labguage pass language abbreviation in `settings.language = ''`

+Available languages (with abbreviation) for input:
+- English (en)
+- Polish (pl)
+- Spanish (es) (only text output)

+- UI launch:

 To launch translation and synthesis with UI solution open and run `main_UI_launch.py`.